dirtybrie/stringbean/README.md

 > stringBEAN is a python3 script<br/>
 > Compatable with any version after python3.4<br/>
-> [confirmed] works for POSIX-compliant OS and NTFS (Linux/Mac, Windows)<br/>
+> [confirmed] works for POSIX-compliant OS and NTFS (Linux/Mac and Windows)<br/>
 > [confirmed] works for iSH and Termux

 > [!IMPORTANT]
 > 1. The output for this script on windows is exponentially slower than linux.
 Just be mindful when you
 > want to generate anything above 5000 lines.
 If your using linux it will spit out a 200,000 lines in a file like nothing.<br/>
+>
 > 2. I have not tested stringbean on a Mac yet, however macOS's core is a
 > POSIX-compliant operating system so the exceptions in this code should still follow through.
 > gnu/linux is based off of unix, Not to be construed as the same but the commands are similar
 > and files are structured the same way.
 So there shouldn't be an issue as long as you have any version after python3.4 intalled on your Mac.<br/>
 > Just follow the same instructions for Linux below.

 ### QUICK UPDATES
 >10/19/23

-stringBEAN has options now!!!<br/> It also uses the colorama module for text color I put in an auto-install feature for colorama if you do not have it<br/>
+stringBEAN has options now!<br/> It also uses the colorama module for text color.
+Since colorama isn't a builtin module I put in an auto-install feature for colorama if you do not have it<br/>
 to skip the auto-intall feautre simply execute the code below:

 ```
 python -m pip install colorama
 ```
+>10/20/23

+Tidied up the script, Changed the banners a bit and added a loader for final output.
+The limits for text length is now 500, lines/file is 800,000 for posix-complient OS's.
+For windows, it's still 50,000

 ### COMPATABILITY CHECK